uchicago-cs/cmsc22000/website/content/labs/lab1.md

 #### Task 8

+(5 points) At this point, you're probably getting tired of always having to enter your GitHub password whenever you run certain Git commands.
+Figure out a way to not have to enter your password every time, and edit the `tasks.txt` file to explain what you did.

+Hint: There is basically a way to tell Git to remember your password.
+That is the simplest way to accomplish this, but there's also a (slightly more complicated) way involving "SSH keys".
+Unless you already know about SSH keys, you may want to skip that mechanism for now, and revisit it at a later time.

+#### Task 9

 (5 points) Having to enter your username and password every time you run `git push` is becoming a bit annoying.
 Find out how you can tell Git to save your username and password securely, so you don't have to enter it every time you run `git push` or `git pull`.
 Explain what steps you took in `tasks.txt` (copy-pasting the command(s) you ran and their output is also enough)

-#### Task 9
+#### Task 10

 (5 points) Take a look at the following project on GitHub: https://github.com/junegunn/fzf.
 All you need to know about this project is that it provides a very handy tool called `fzf` that is run from the terminal, and which can take some number of command-line arguments.